olimorris/onedarkpro.nvim/README.md

 - `:OnedarkproClean` removes existing cache files for the themes
 - `:OnedarkproColors` outputs all of the colors in the currently loaded theme to a scratch buffer

-## 🔧 Configuration
+## :wrench: Configuration

 ### Default configuration

-> ‼️ You only need to the call the `setup` function if you wish to change any of the defaults
+> :bangbang: You only need to the call the `setup` function if you wish to change any of the defaults

 <details>
   <summary>Click to see the default configuration</summary>